thegloballandlady/Germany-rainfall-dashboard/README.md

 ### Tools Used
 ---
-Excel: Data cleaning and preparation
+* Excel: Data cleaning and preparation
-Power BI: Data transformation, visualization, and analysis Key Findings
+* Power BI: Data transformation, visualization, and analysis

+### Key Findings
+---
-Coastal cities tend to experience higher humidity levels compared to inland regions.
+* Coastal cities tend to experience higher humidity levels compared to inland regions.
-Rainfall patterns vary significantly across cities, with some experiencing peak rainfall during summer months and others during winter.
+* Rainfall patterns vary significantly across cities, with some experiencing peak rainfall during summer months and others during winter.
-Cities at higher elevations generally have lower temperatures and less rainfall compared to those at lower elevations.
+* Cities at higher elevations generally have lower temperatures and less rainfall compared to those at lower elevations.
-Climate type and temperature ratings reveal clear seasonal shifts, emphasizing the influence of geography on local climates.
+* Climate type and temperature ratings reveal clear seasonal shifts, emphasizing the influence of geography on local climates.

-Repository Structure
-/data: Cleaned dataset files
-/dashboards: Power BI files and screenshots of visualizations /scripts: Power BI transformation scripts and queries Conclusion
+### Conclusion
+---
 This project provides a comprehensive analysis of Germany’s rainfall and climatic conditions, offering actionable insights for environmental researchers, city planners, and policymakers.
 It highlights the interplay of geographic and climatic factors and their impact on local weather conditions.

-How to Contribute
+#### How to Contribute
+---
 Contributions are welcome!
 Feel free to fork this repository, suggest improvements, or add more data visualizations to enhance the insights.